March in the garden

 - The end of the month is the time for mass pricking out of annual seedlings.
 Transplant everything that has formed its true leaves (recognisably like that of the parent plant) into their own individual pot.
 Take care to get right below each baby plant and lift out the whole of its root with a dibber or stiff label.
 Handle everything by its leaves, not stem, which bruises very easily.

-- Take chrysanthemum cuttings (read our how-to guide).
+- Take chrysanthemum cuttings (read our chrysanthemum growing guide).

 - Pot on rooted cuttings of tender perennial plants taken last summer.